 Bodegas Abadal, Picapoll, DO Pla de Bages, 2018.
 13.5%

-On this evidence, Picapoll is far higher quality than both of those.
+On this evidence, Picapoll is of far higher quality than both of those.
 It’s made a real comeback, and this brilliant example from Abadal was the first 100% Picapoll to come to market.
 Made in stainless steel and given three months lees ageing, with no malolactic fermentation.
-Pale gold, this has peach and herb aromatics, creamy yet fresh texture and a tangy citrus persistency, with hints of fennel.
+Pale gold has peach and herb aromatics, creamy yet fresh texture, and a tangy citrus persistency, with hints of fennel.
 Super wine and great value.
 Try it with creamy cheeses, seafood, and crab.
 Martinez £14.99

 Bodegas Abadall, Franc, DO Pla de Bages, 2017.
 14%

 Again from Abadal, Franc is a red blend, of 50% Cabernet Franc, 40% Tempranillo, and 10% Sumoll, given four months maturation in old French oak.
-Made for young drinking, it’s mid-ruby in colour with darker violet rim.
-Aromas of Cab Franc’s pencil shavings along with cherry and red berries.
+Made for young drinking, it’s mid-ruby in colour with a darker violet rim.
+There are aromas of Cab Franc’s pencil shavings along with cherry and red berries.
 Smashing fresh acidity means this is a dangerously quaffable and versatile red.
 Ideal with salami and with the irresistible Pa Amb Tomaquet (Catalan bread rubbed with tomato).
 Martinez £11.99

 CanSerra dels Exibis, Exibis, DO Pla de Bages, 2016.
 13.5%

 Exibis is a red biodynamic blend of 60% Cabernet Sauvignon with 20% Mandó and 20% Sumoll, the latter two being rare local red varieties.
 Foot trod and then fermented in stainless steel, it sees no oak and is for young drinking.
 The Sumoll contributes acidity and plummy flavours, while Mandó adds tannin and spicy notes.
 The Cabernet is ripe, offering herbal notes.
-A mid-ruby colour, with aromatic red berry fruit and a balsamic note on the palate, this is a vivacious wine.
+A vibrant, mid-ruby wine with aromatic red berry fruit and a balsamic note on the palate.
 More Pa Amb Tomaquet!
-Winebuyers, £8.23
+N/A UK

 Heretat Oller del Mas, Arnau Oller, Vi de Finca family selection, DO Pla de Bages, 2015.
 14.5%

 Oller del Mas is a certified organic producer with 60 hectares of vines.
 Arnau Oller is their flagship, with less than 5,000 bottles made, awarded Vi de Finca, essentially meaning a single vineyard with a consistent reputation for excellence.
 It’s 90% Merlot with 10% Picapoll Negre, fermented in stainless steel with only free-run (no press) juice.
-Then given twelve months maturation in new French Allier oak barriques before a further twelve month in bottle.
+It’s then given twelve months maturation in new French Allier oak barriques before a further twelve months in bottle.

 A low-sulphur wine, it’s dark and brooding, big and velvety, without any edges.
-Red fruit aromatics are cut with violets and lavender.
-Plummy flavours with balsamic, rosemary and spice complexity.
-A long finish has a touch of alcoholic warmth, so this is a wine for the deep midwinter, superbly made.
+Red fruit aromatics cut with violets and lavender.
+Then plummy flavours with balsamic, rosemary and spice complexity.
+A long finish has a touch of alcoholic warmth, so this is a wine for the deep midwinter.
 While drinking well now, it will improve if kept longer.
-If you like the big reds of nearby DOCa Priorato, you’ll love this wine style, and at a fraction of the price.
-Big hearty meals essential.
-Winebuyers £31.04
+If you like the big reds of nearby DOCa Priorato, you’ll love this style, and at a fraction of the price.
+Big hearty meals are essential.
+N/A UK

 It’s an oasis of calm too, best enjoyed in Spring and Autumn.
 I hope to return and attend their vintage festival, held each October.
 Until then, Salud!